R2Bleep2/php-code/README.md

 ```

 ## Testing
 There are test cases in the file "CodeTest.php".
 With the "Code.php" module installed, run this file as a PHP script on the command line.
+In [bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)), type the following:

 ```bash
 php CodeTest.php